 We think our SafetyBase system is world-class software.
 But there are no short cuts to success.
 You have to work at it.
 This post takes a mischievous look at the way decisions about health and safety software are often made.
 It also offers hope for those who want to do it right.

 Our purpose has always been to offer comprehensive, serious health and safety software at a reasonable price.
-(Of course, no health and safety software system is a magic wand).
+(No health and safety software system is a magic wand).
 We provide the means for compliance.
 Using it wisely is something that requires thought and commitment from the client.

 Here’s my Mischievous Guide to Failing with Health and Safety Software